Assessing Neural Network Robustness via Adversarial Pivotal Tuning: Introduction

-We use our generated manipulations to assess the robustness of a variety of pretrained classifiers with a diverse range of architectures, as well as classifiers specifically trained to be robust against common corruptions and perturbations.
-Our results show a significant performance drop on our image manipulations, and that these adversarial manipulations are transferable, indicating that the tested classifiers are not robust to them.
+We use the generated manipulations to assess the robustness of a variety of pretrained classifiers over a diverse range of architectures, as well as robust classifiers Our experiments show that there is a significant drop in classification accuracy of the image manipulated using APT and that these adversarial manipulations are transferable, indicating that the tested classifiers are not robust to them.
 Visually (see \cref{fig:teaser}), we observe a wide variety of class-preserving image manipulations going beyond style transfer or changes in specific attributes.
-This is in contrast to \cite{lin2020dual} which only utilizes StyleGAN's latent space for manipulations.
+This is in contrast to \cite{lin2020dual}, which only utilizes StyleGAN-XL's latent space for manipulations.
 We subsequently consider an approach to improve the robustness to our manipulations through adversarial training on images that have been manipulated using our approach.